websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-websphere.md

 ### Dependencies Checkpoint

 1. DXP dependencies have been installed.
-1. DXP's `portlet.jar` is installed.
+1. DXP's `portlet.jar` has been installed.
 1. The `config.ini` file has been configured.

 Start the application server profile.